nagyrobi/home-assistant-custom-components-pfsense-gateways/README.md

+Note: this plugin is unsupported.
+Use https://github.com/travisghansen/hass-pfsense instead, which supports much more features, including gateway status.

 ## Gateways status for pfSense

 Support for pfSense gateways status monitoring using alexpmorris / pfsense-status-gateways-json script.
 Check https://github.com/alexpmorris/pfsense-status-gateways-json on how to install it on pfSense.